-The iPad requires a 10W, 2.1A charger to charge the battery.
-It takes approx. 5 hours to fully recharge a depleted battery.
 Depart with a fully charged battery and don't count on a charging port being available in your aircraft.
+Consider having a charged battery backup / portable charger any time you are flying.

 Do not leave the iPad in direct sunlight.
 It will quickly overhead and stop working until it cools back to the normal operating range of 32° to 95° F. Keep fresh air vents pointed at the iPad during high temp operations to help keep it cool.

 The max operational altitude for the iPad is 10,000 feet (Apple technical specs).